-Birthstone of the Month - Opals and Tourmalines
+Birthstone of the Month - Tanzanite, Turquoise and Zircon

-Arthur Weeks and Son Jewelers carries both Opal and Tourmaline jewelry, online and in our store.
-From gorgeous Rings to sparkling Pendants, we have something for everyone in a price range for every budget.
+Arthur Weeks and Son Jewelers carries a large collection of Tanzanite, Turquoise and Zircon jewelry both online and in our store.
+From beautiful Rings to sparkling Earrings and gorgeous Pendants, we have something for everyone in a price range for every budget.
 If you don’t see exactly what you are looking for, please do not hesitate to contact us.

 Philippa Roberts Jewelry's signature look is simple, organic shapes combined with beautifully cut gemstones.
 Her love of the ocean plays a large role in the selection of clean, blue and green stones in many of her pieces.
 Philippa’s creativity stems from the nature around her, yet she also incorporates a feeling of the urban, with lines and patterns that imitate architecture and design seen around the city.
 Philippa creates all the original pieces by carving in wax or fabricating in metal.
 Her selection of new stones for each season defines how her collections will come to life.